italoosorio/SilkBuilder-Doc/tags/Tile.md

 ## Properties
 <sup>*</sup>Required property.

 ### id<sup>*</sup>
 The tile's unique identifier.<br>Default Value: *Empty*.
 ### tag
-The HTML tag used as the Tail wrapper.<br>Default Value: *div*.
+The HTML tag used as the Tail wrapper.
+If not provided, it uses "div"<br>Default Value: *div*.
 ### dataSource
-Set the dataProvider which will provide the data to render the tail's content.<br>Default Value: *Empty*.
+Set the name of the **silk:DataProvider** providing the data to render the tail's content.<br>Default Value: *Empty*.
 ### parentList
 The list which will be used to trigger data loading.<br>Default Value: *Empty*.
 ### cssClass
-Set the CSS Class use to stylized the tail container.<br>Default Value: *Empty*.
+Set the CSS Class used to stylize the tail container.<br>Default Value: *Empty*.
 ### columns
 Set the number of columns a row could have to simulate a <div> table.
 This is optional<br>Default Value: *0*.
 ### rowClass
-Set the CSS Class use to stylized the generated row if columns is more than 0.<br>Default Value: *Empty*.
+Set the CSS Class used to stylize the generated row if columns are more than 0.<br>Default Value: *Empty*.
 ### renderer
-The name of the Javascript function which will process the cell data.<br>Default Value: *Empty*.
+The name of the JavaScript function that will process the cell data.<br>Default Value: *Empty*.